-The IC has an opportunity to get started down the multi-cloud road right.
-There is a proven collection of best practices to help the IC plan and account for the challenges headed its way.
+Organizations in the federal government that are new to multi-cloud have an opportunity to get started on this journey the right way.
+There is a proven collection of best practices to help you plan and account for the coming challenges.
 HashiCorp and its cloud infrastructure automation tooling were created to help complex organizations successfully deliver business outcomes at scale across clouds.
-We are committed to being a close partner of the IC, bringing lessons from our most sophisticated customers and evolving product features together with the IC.
+We are committed to being a close partner of the federal agencies, bringing lessons from our most sophisticated customers and evolving product features together with them.

-We are already close partners with many of the CSPs and system integrators (SIs) in the Defense and IC sectors.
+We already work closely with many of the CSPs and system integrators (SIs) across all areas of the public sector.
 The open source versions of our tools are already the foundation of many of the cloud automation efforts going on across the community.